YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 I found it very helpful to refer frequently to [The OCaml language](http://caml.inria.fr/pub/docs/manual-ocaml/language.html) chapter, which presents systematically the formal syntax and (informal) semantics of all features of the core language.
 Almost for each feature that I learnt from Part I, I would go to this chapter to read about the underlying formal syntax and semantics.
-Jumping between examples and grammar in this way inevitably slows down your speed, but gives your firmer grasp of the language which otherwise could not be gained if you merely reproduce (or even modifying) the examples.
+Jumping between examples and grammar in this way inevitably slows down your speed, but it gives your a firmer grasp of the language which otherwise could not be gained when you merely reproduce (or even modifying) the examples.

 ## The OCanren exercises